Privacy Policy

 • In the event of a privacy breach, OTF will follow its privacy breach protocol.

-• OTF provides contact information for questions or concerns about any collection, use or disclosure of personal information by us, or about a request for access to personal information in our custody and control.
+• OTF provides contact information for questions or concerns about any collection, use or disclosure of personal information by us, or to request access to personal information in our custody and control.

 4.0 Definitions